navilan/navilan.in/content/en/writings/2026/2026-01-21-the-circle-of-life.md

 ![A Surreal Fractal](./col/circle_5.png)

 What if
-We zoom in further
+you zoom in further,
-A lot more than our tools allow
+a lot more than tools allow,
-But our imagination can reach
+but imagination can reach.
-And we find that
+And you find that
-Every side of that infinite polygon
-Is made up of infinite fjords
-Like the coasts of our lands.
+every side of that infinite polygon is made up of infinite fjords like the coasts of lands.
 As you go further in,
-You see each fjord is made of fjords too.
+you see each fjord is made of fjords too.
 You observe closely,
-The fjords are pulsing,
+the fjords are pulsing,
 like infinite heartbeats.
 3.141592
 653589793